If your 18-month-old isn't talking yet, the real question isn't:

 • Is engagement with people growing?

-Monitor your little one’s development with Hidden Hum, so you can move forward with clarity today, instead of looking back with guilt later.
+Communication develops as a system — not just as spoken words.
+Monitor your little one's development with Hidden Hum, so you can move forward with clarity today, instead of looking back with guilt later.

-When to act:
+When to act

-• your child is not using words consistently
+• Your child is not using words consistently

-• gestures are limited
+• Gestures are limited or absent

-• or communication hasn’t clearly progressed
+• Communication hasn't clearly progressed

-• understand your child’s communication across contexts
+• Understand your child's communication across contexts